 - Japanese Spitz

-In general, Frenchies usually have white patches on their skin, especially on their feet and muzzle and it is known for its distinctive feature of having a long snout.
-They are also known for their proud and aristocratic bearing, friendly and affectionate personalities, and their endearing and intelligent expression.
-We wrote an article describing their temperament and you could read it here.
+In general, Frenchies usually have white patches on their skin, especially on their feet and muzzle, and it is known for its distinctive feature of having a long snout.
+They are also known for their proud and aristocratic bearing, friendly and affectionate personalities, and endearing and intelligent expressions.
+We wrote an article describing their temperament, which you can read here.

-Another great thing about white Frenchies is that they are recognized by the AKC meaning that they are bred ethically.
+Another great thing about white Frenchies is that they are recognized by the AKC, meaning they are ethically bred.